george-pov/YTSkedy/docs/architecture/integration-contracts.md

   publication-lock enforcement, and best-effort duplicate scheduled-start detection.
 The UI enables or disables scheduled-start and event-text controls from the API-provided `canUpdate` flag.
-- The Settings page consumes `GET /api/settings/event-text-fields` and `PUT /api/settings/event-text-fields` through a typed settings service.
+- The Settings page consumes the event text fields contract through a typed settings service.
 The backend owns `fieldKey` derivation and normalizes keys from field order.
 - Template-token reads expose current `textN` fields, fixed date tokens, and active platform `referenceKey` values for template authoring.
 Preview and publish render from the selected calendar event's stored text snapshot and